 Medical Corporation: Share structure for income splitting (Voting vs Non-voting), share classes, shareholder agreements.
 We work closely with lawyers to provide the ideal structures for your corporation.

-Full Accounting: Monthly electronic bookkeeping (pro-active management of expenses and business decisions to find solutions to reduce taxable income between corporation and personal.
+Full Accounting: Cloud based electronic bookkeeping (pro-active management of expenses and business decisions to find solutions to reduce taxable income between corporation and personal.
 Separating business vs. personal.

-Tax Planning: Salary vs. Dividends vs Bonuses: Income splitting strategies, shareholder loans, home loans, etc. Avoiding tax triggers for purchasing additional properties, etc. The corporate tax rate for the first $500,000 in taxable income is 15% and then over and above this is 25%.
+Tax Planning: Salary vs. Dividends vs. Bonuses: Income splitting strategies, shareholder loans, home loans, etc. Avoiding tax triggers for purchasing additional properties, etc. The corporate tax rate for the first $500,000 in taxable income is 13.5% and then over and above this is 25%.
 Sometimes a bonus helps to reduce taxes but each scenario must be considered.
-In Ontario, and other provinces a physician can be the only common share holder and can make his spouse and children and parents non-voting share holders who are eligible for dividends of up to $38,000 on the personal side without tax implications.
-It is critical to manage and set it up properly.
-Children under 18 does not apply in this scenario but children in University can qualify.
+In Ontario, and other provinces a physician can be the only common share holder.
+A spouse may become a shareholder (non-voting, Preferred) and be eligible for dividends if they work 20-25 hours in the practice regularly under the new tax changes.
+Up to $50,000 in eligible dividends can be taken out from the corporation.

 Financial Statements: Annual financial statements for lending institutions, etc.